09 Jun Common Issues Addressed in Christian Counseling

 Top 6 Clinical–Spiritual Issues Addressed in Biblical Counseling

-- Substance Use Disorders: Integrates 12-Step programs with sanctification growth models (1 Corinthians 6:19-20) for holistic recovery.
+- Substance Use Disorders: Integrates 12-Step supports (e.g., Alcoholics Anonymous) with sanctification and identity-in-Christ approaches (1 Corinthians 6:19–20) for long-term recovery.

 The Dual-Competency Advantage of Christian Therapists

-Licensed Christian counselors (LPC/NCCA) undergo rigorous training in both DSM-5 diagnostics and biblical counseling methodologies.
-For instance, counselors certified through the CCEF (Christian Counseling & Educational Foundation) demonstrate proficiency in:
+Many licensed professional counselors (LPCs) and other Christian clinicians pursue training in both DSM-5 diagnostics and biblical counseling methodologies.
+Practitioners who study with organizations such as the Christian Counseling & Educational Foundation (CCEF) often demonstrate proficiency in:

 5 Evidence-Backed Benefits of Faith-Based Counseling

-- State Licensure + Theological Training: E.g., LPC credentials with Westminster Theological Seminary certification
+- State Licensure + Theological Training: For example, an LPC paired with formal theological studies (e.g., certification or coursework from schools like Westminster Theological Seminary).

 FAQs: Christian Counseling vs. Secular Alternatives